-- (a) [The Authority, as the State of Occurrence, shall institute an investigation into the circumstances of the accident and be responsible for the conduct of the investigation, but it may delegate the whole or any part of the conducting of such investigation to another State or a regional accident and incident investigation organisation by mutual arrangement and consent.
+- (a) The Authority, as the State of Occurrence, shall institute an investigation into the circumstances of the accident and be responsible for the conduct of the investigation, but it may delegate the whole or any part of the conducting of such investigation to another State or a regional accident and incident investigation organisation by mutual arrangement and consent.
 In any event, the State of Occurrence shall use every means to facilitate the investigation. - (b) The State of Occurrence should institute an investigation into the circumstances of a serious incident.
 Such a State may delegate the whole or any part of the conducting of such investigation to another State or a regional accident and incident investigation organization by mutual arrangement and consent.
-In any event the State of Occurrence should use every means to facilitate the investigation. - (c) The Authority, as the State of Occurrence, shall institute an investigation into the circumstances of a serious incident when the aircraft is of a maximum mass of over 2 250 kg.
+In any event the State of Occurrence should use every means to facilitate the investigation. - (c) The Authority, as the State of Occurrence, shall institute an investigation into the circumstances of a serious incident when the aircraft is of a maximum mass of over 2250 kg.
 Such a State may delegate the whole or any part of the conducting of such investigation to another State or a regional accident and incident investigation organisation by mutual arrangement and consent.
 In any event the State of Occurrence should use every means to facilitate the investigation. - (d) If the State of Occurrence does not institute and conduct an investigation, and does not delegate the investigation to another State or a regional accident and incident investigation organization, as set out in (a) and (c), the State of Registry or, in the following order, the State of the Operator, the State of Design or the State of Manufacture is entitled to request in writing the State of Occurrence to delegate the conducting of such investigation.
-If the State of Occurrence gives express consent or does not reply to such a request within 30 days, the State making the request should institute and conduct the investigation with such information as is available.] - Note 1; The investigation of a serious incident does not exclude other already existing types of investigation of incidents (serious or not) by other organisations. - Note 2: When the whole investigation is delegated to another State or a regional accident investigation organisation, such a State is expected to be responsible for the conduct of the investigation, including the issuance of the Final Report and the ADREP reporting.
-When a part of the investigation is delegated, the State of Occurrence usually retains the responsibility for the conduct of the investigation. - Note 3:In the case of investigation of an unmanned aircraft system, only aircraft with a design and/or operational approval are to be considered. - Note 4:In the case of serious incidents, the State of Occurrence may consider delegating the investigation to the State of Registry or the State of the Operator, in particular those involving occurrences in which it might be beneficial or more practical for one of these States to conduct the investigation. - [Note 5:The delegation of an investigation does not absolve the State of Occurrence from its obligation under these regulations.
+If the State of Occurrence gives express consent or does not reply to such a request within 30 days, the State making the request should institute and conduct the investigation with such information as is available. - Note 1; The investigation of a serious incident does not exclude other already existing types of investigation of incidents (serious or not) by other organisations. - Note 2: When the whole investigation is delegated to another State or a regional accident investigation organisation, such a State is expected to be responsible for the conduct of the investigation, including the issuance of the Final Report and the ADREP reporting.
+When a part of the investigation is delegated, the State of Occurrence usually retains the responsibility for the conduct of the investigation. - Note 3:[In the case of investigation of an unmanned aircraft system, the requirement in accordance with Chapter 2 is only for remotely piloted aircraft certified in accordance with ICAO Annex 8 and/or operated under a RPAS Operator Certificate.]. - Note 4:In the case of serious incidents, the State of Occurrence may consider delegating the investigation to the State of Registry or the State of the Operator, in particular those involving occurrences in which it might be beneficial or more practical for one of these States to conduct the investigation.

+Note 5:The delegation of an investigation does not absolve the State of Occurrence from its obligation under these regulations.